ryanguill/ryanguill.github.io/_posts/2024-01-08-postgresql-wishlist.markdown

 Bonus points if I could say that it could be inserted as null, and updated from null, but not updated if the value is anything other than null.</dd>

 <dt>I wish I could set a column to be generated on update.</dt>
-<dd>The easiest example here would to set an updated_at column automatically if a row is updated in any way, but without having to specify it.
+<dd>The easiest example here would to set an <code>updated_at</code> column automatically if a row is updated in any way, but without having to specify it.
 I want to be able to do this when I create (or alter) the table, but never have to think about it again. <code>created_at</code> is easiest enough with a default value.
 But would be better if it could be made immutable.</dd>

 <!-- <br>
 <h3>Foreign Keys</h3> -->